Constraint: sanitize on ingest and output

 Every online guide and AI assistant suggested the same thing: “Only sanitize on output”!
 But I couldn’t do that; the security team’s requirement to sanitize on ingest was non-negotiable.

-And the interesting idea landed in my head: Why, in 2025, am I still using character entities instead of raw Unicode characters?
+Then the useful question landed: Why, in 2025, am I still using character entities instead of raw Unicode characters?

 | Character entity | Unicode symbol | Security critical |